ctf0/vac-helper/README.md

     ```

 - or globally
-    - first create a new file with the below
+    - first create a new file
         ```js
         // vac.js
         import VAC from 'vue-async-helper'